danilapog/docspace-mcp/docs/installation/local-server.md

 3. Configure the server through the Docker Desktop interface.

-## Desktop Extension
+## MCP Bundle

-Running the Desktop Extension requires [Node.js] version 18 or higher to be installed on your system.
+Running the MCP bundle requires [Node.js] version 18 or higher to be installed on your system.

-1. Download the latest Desktop Extension from [GitHub Releases].
+1. Download the latest MCP bundle from [GitHub Releases].

-2. Install the Desktop Extension in your desktop application by following the application's extension installation procedure.
+2. Install the MCP bundle in an application by following the application's MCP bundles installation procedure.

-3. Configure the extension through the application's interface.
+3. Configure the server through the application's interface.

 ## Node.js Application